BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 **Cumulative hazard rate** $R(t) = \int \limits_{x=-\infty}^{t} r(x) dx$ is integral of hazard rate over some period of time.

 Cumulative hazard rate is basically the number of times you avoided death by now.
-E.g. you're a cowboy in the Wild West, robbing trains.
+Suppose you're a train robber in the Wild West.
 At your first robbery your chance of being killed (hazard rate) is $1/2$.
-Then you get more experienced and at the second and third time your hazard rate is $1/3$ and $1/4$.
+Then you get more experienced and at the second and third times your hazard rate is $1/3$ and $1/4$.
 If you survived 3 robberies, your cumulative hazard rate equals $1/2 + 1/3 + 1/4$.
 Basically, you "deserved" more than 1 death by now and are lucky to still be alive.

 #### Proposition 3.1.
 Cumulative hazard rate relation to survival function